martipops/HotbarQOL/README.md

 A mod that adds Quality-of-Life features to the hotbar

-Features:
+## Features
-- Modify the number of slots in the hotbar
+- Modify the number of slots in the hotbar via the mod config.
-- Set a key to swap between hotbars
+- Set a key bind to swap between hotbars
+- Double tap a any of the hotbar keys to quickly swap items between first and second hotbar.
 - Align the hotbar to a specific position on screen (choose bottom-left, bottom center, etc.)

+---

+All settings configurable via mod config.